robertpinl/CoinList/README.md

 # Coin List

-App showing current prices and details of top 100 cryptocurrencies.
-Main goal of this demo app is just practice new API for asynchronous tasks.
+The primary objective of this demo application is to practice using a new API for asynchronous tasks, by displaying the current prices and information for the top 100 cryptocurrencies.

 ## Concepts used
 * MVVM Design Pattern
 * SwiftUI Framework
-* HTTP requests powered by new async await API
+* HTTP requests using async await API
 * Asynchronous image loading
 * Light and Dark appearances